Section 5 – Employees

 - The workspace is used exclusively to earn employment income and used on a regular and continuous basis to meet clients and customers.

 Reasonable maintenance, electricity and heating costs relating to the office (i.e. based on prorata portion of the space occupied) may be deducted.
-Property taxes, insurance premiums, mortgage interest and capital cost allowance may not be deducted.
-However, commission employees may deduct a portion of the property taxes and insurance premiums relating to the office.
+Reasonable monthly residential internet access fees can also be deducted in this regard.
+Property taxes, insurance premiums, mortgage interest and capital cost allowance are not deductible except for commission employees who may deduct a portion of the property taxes and insurance premiums relating to the office.
 If the employee rents a residence, the portion of the rent for the area used as an office may be deducted.
 While the amounts cannot be greater than the employment income to which they relate, expenses that cannot be deducted in a year may be carried forward indefinitely.

 The following table summarizes the tax treatment for the employee of professional and union dues: